Setting up and running B2B Customer Experience (CX) programmes is our ‘bread and butter’ at Deep-Insight.

 - Repeat.
 Get into a rhythm where your clients and your sales/account teams know that every February or October (or whenever), the annual strategic assessment will take place.
 You may want to run frequent assessments.
 Some companies have quarterly Net Promoter or Pulse assessments – but don’t overdo the frequency.
 Your organisation needs time to put remedial actions into effect.

-If you are interested in reading more about running a CX programme effectively take a look at our process or contact us at email@example.com.
+If you are interested in reading more about running a CX programme effectively take a look at our process for running a B2B CX assessment or just get in touch with us today for a chat.